Skip to Content

 Experience.
 Commitment.
 Results.
 A Trusted Firm With a Proven Track Record

-If you have been injured in a truck accident through no fault of your own, it is important that you understand your rights to compensation for your losses.
-At Politis & Matovina, P.A., our Daytona Beach truck accident lawyers work diligently to provide the answers you need when seeking compensation for your medical bills, lost wages, property damage, and pain and suffering.
+If you have been injured in a truck accident through no fault, you must understand your rights to compensation for your losses.
+At Politis & Matovina, P.A., our Daytona Beach truck accident lawyers diligently provide the answers you need when seeking compensation for your medical bills, lost wages, property damage, and pain and suffering.

-The most important thing you can do to protect you and your family is to act fast!
-Evidence disappears in these cases but our team of investigators and engineers are ready, willing and able to make sure that does not happen!
+The most important thing you can do to protect yourself and your family is to act fast!
+Evidence disappears in these cases, but our team of investigators and engineers is ready, willing, and able to ensure that does not happen!

-Federal law governs when truck drivers can be on the road and when and how long they must rest.
-These laws are called hours of service regulations and they are regulated by the Federal Motor Carrier Safety Administration (FMCSA).
+Federal law governs when truck drivers can be on the road and how long they must rest.
+These laws are called hours of service regulations and are regulated by the Federal Motor Carrier Safety Administration (FMCSA).
 By law, truckers are not allowed to work longer than 14 hours.

 This 14-hour window includes meal and rest breaks.
-After the 14 workday is over a driver must rest for at least 10 consecutive hours before returning to work.
-Within the 14-hour work window, a trucker is only allowed to drive for a total of 11 hours.
-Truckers are also mandated days of work even on the road.
+After the 14-hour workday, a driver must rest for at least 10 consecutive hours before returning to work.
+Within the 14-hour work window, a trucker is allowed to drive for 11 hours.
+Truckers are also mandated days off, even on the road.

-These days off are regulated by how many days a week a trucking company is open and is often referred to as the 60/70 rule.
-If a business is open seven days a week, a driver must take 34 consecutive hours off after working 70 hours in an eight-day period.
-Likewise, if a company is open five to six days a week a driver can only work up to 60 hours in a seven day period before taking a 36-hour break.
+These days off are regulated by how many days a week a trucking company is open, often called the 60/70 rule.
+If a business is open seven days a week, a driver must take 34 consecutive hours off after working 70 hours in eight days.
+Likewise, if a company is open five to six days a week, a driver can only work up to 60 hours in seven days before taking a 36-hour break.

 Common Causes of Truck Accidents

-There are many factors that can go into causing a truck accident.
-Our skilled team of attorneys can work to determine the cause of the accident through thorough investigation.
+Many factors can cause a truck accident.
+Our skilled team of attorneys can conduct a thorough investigation to determine the cause of the accident.

 Truck accidents are commonly caused by the following: